apache/cassandra/doc/source/architecture/dynamo.rst

   A majority of the replicas in each datacenter must respond.

 ``LOCAL_ONE``
   Only a single replica must respond.
-In a multi-datacenter cluster, this also gaurantees that read requests are not sent to replicas in a remote datacenter.
+In a multi-datacenter cluster, this also guarantees that read requests are not sent to replicas in a remote datacenter.

 ``ANY``